Torus Knots in Adjoint Representation

 We derive a closed-form expression for the adjoint polynomials of torus knots and investigate their special properties.
 The results are presented in the very explicit double sum form and provide a deeper insight into the structure of adjoint invariants essential for the Vogel's universality of Chern-Simons theory.

 \smallpar[1]{ $\bullet$ \textbf{#1} }

 \paragraph{Introduction.} Evaluating the HOMFLY-PT invariant of various knots and links is an important goal due to its numerous applications.
 Specifically, in accordance with \cite{Wit}, this invariant colored with a Young diagram $R$ is nothing but the Wilson loop average in representation $R$ in the $SU(N)$ Chern-Simons theory.
-Hence, its analysis reveals pure topological effects in gauge theories.
-In particular, the study of adjoint representation gives information about the pure gluodynamics.
+Hence, its analysis reveals pure topological effects in Wilson averages of gauge theories \cite{Pol,Gua,Marino} as well as various Lie algebraic structures common for gauge theories\footnote{An example of a pure algebraic structure is given by the Vogel's universality, which can be conjecturally extended from Chern-Simons theory to Wilson averages in various gauge theories.}.
+In particular, the study of adjoint representation gives information about Wilson averages in the pure gluodynamics.

 The adjoint invariants are also applied to study of the Vogel's universality of Chern-Simons theory \cite{Vog} (see also \cite{KhMS} for a latest review), which gives a unified description of various quantities in the adjoint sector of representation theory for all simple Lie algebras in terms of three parameters $\alpha,\beta,\gamma$, which are homogeneous coordinates of the Vogel's projective plane.
 These quantities vary from the Chern-Simons partition function \cite{MkrtVes12} to the Racah matrix \cite{MMuniv} involving the adjoint representation and its descendants \cite{ManeIsaevKrivMkrt}.
 Notably, in \cite{MMM,BM}, one of us constructed universal invariants for the torus knots \(T[2,2n+1]\), \(T[3,3n\pm 1]\), and \(T[4,2n+1]\).
 Extending this construction to more general knots, however, has not yet been possible.